Skip to main content

 Key length≤ 64 chars

-Reserved prefixesAWS_, LAMBDA_, _HANDLER, _X_AMZN (Lambda reserves these)
+Reserved prefixesAWS_, LAMBDA_, _HANDLER, _X_AMZN (system-reserved)

 Value size≤ 4096 chars